 If it’s hitting your Balance Sheet, then it’s not reducing your tax bill.
 Anything through your Current Account is hitting your Balance Sheet, so it’s not keeping your tax bill down.

-Often, a “holiday” gets put to the Balance Sheet through the Current Account.
+Often, a “holiday” gets put onto the Balance Sheet through the Current Account.
 It’s put into the Current Account to repay the owner for the funds they’ve put into the business over time.

 It’s either put there by a business owner who doesn’t understand what their Xero account is doing automatically, or by an accountant who’s not asking the right questions (whether it was a holiday or business trip).